aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/add-a-library-reference-to-vba-project-in-workbook/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to add or register the library reference to the VBA project through code.
-You can do it using Aspose.Cells [**VbaProjectReferenceCollection.addRegisteredReference(string, string)**](https://reference.aspose.com/cells/javascript-cpp/vbaprojectreferencecollection/#addRegisteredReference-string-string-) method.
+You can do it using Aspose.Cells **VbaProjectReferenceCollection.addRegisteredReference(string, string)** method.

 {{% /alert %}}

-## **Add a library reference to VBA project in Microsoft Excel**
+## **Add a library reference to the VBA project in Microsoft Excel**

-In Microsoft Excel, you can add a library reference to the VBA project by clicking the **Tools > References...** manually.
+In Microsoft Excel, you can add a library reference to the VBA project by clicking **Tools > References...** manually.

 ## **Add a library reference to the VBA project in a workbook using Aspose.Cells for JavaScript via C++**

-The following sample code adds or registers two library references to the VBA project of the workbook using [**VbaProjectReferenceCollection.addRegisteredReference(string, string)**](https://reference.aspose.com/cells/javascript-cpp/vbaprojectreferencecollection/#addRegisteredReference-string-string-) method.
+The following sample code adds or registers two library references to the VBA project of the workbook using **VbaProjectReferenceCollection.addRegisteredReference(string, string)** method.

 ```html
 <!DOCTYPE html>